 The Margaret Lesher Student Union Building serves as a central hub for student engagement, campus involvement, inclusive activities and events, and student leadership development.
 The Student Life Office Staff work in partnership with ASDVC, student clubs, campus departments, colleagues and community to bring various co-curricular experiences to campus.

-more visibility, help them run more effectively, stay connected, and submit forms
+student organizations more visibility, help them operate more effectively, stay connected,

-electronically.
-Additionally, it allows all students an opportunity to become more
+and submit forms electronically.
+Additionally, it allows all students an opportunity

 View, register or join a DVC student organization now on DVCsync!

 DVCsync serves as the online portal for all clubs, Associated Students of DVC, and the Inter-Club Council.
 This online program creates one central location for all clubs and a student government presence, enriches communication for all students, streamlines club program application, renewal, and event requests.
 DVCsync also features: file management, people groups, polling, discussion board, direct messaging, and help with officer and/or advisor transitions providing a digital history.
 Students and staff can browse organizations and join.
 In addition, there is a mobile APP that you can download.
 Check it out today and join a few clubs.